screech24/postalgame/development-plan.md

 # Mail Messenger Game - Development Plan

+## Current Version: 0.2.0 (Updated: 2025-03-17)

+## Progress Update
+We have successfully completed the initial technical foundation and visual style implementation of the Mail Messenger game.
+The current version (0.2.0) includes:

+- ✅ Project setup with React, Three.js, and PWA capabilities
+- ✅ Basic rendering pipeline with custom shaders
+- ✅ Ghibli-inspired 3D world with procedurally generated elements
+- ✅ Custom toon shader for cel-shaded rendering
+- ✅ Interactive home page with animated elements
+- ✅ Settings page with game configuration options
+- ✅ In-game HUD with mission tracking and compass
+- ✅ Procedurally generated trees, houses, and terrain
+- ✅ Water effects with transmission material
+- ✅ Post-processing effects for enhanced visuals

+The next phase will focus on implementing core gameplay mechanics, including player movement, collision detection, and the delivery system.

 ## Project Overview
 - **Game Title**: Mail Messenger (see alternative name suggestions below)
 - **Concept**: First-person postal delivery game in a Ghibli-inspired world